-- 1. Call the appropriate emergency number, as indicated above - 2.
-State your name and location: This is Mary, I am in the main hospital discharge lobby. - Describe the situation: my patient fell when getting out of the wheelchair and he cannot get up.
-We need assistance - 4.
-You will hear the following paged overhead: - 1.
-Medical Alert Assistance Needed Discharge Lobby, main campus. - 5.
+- 1. Call the appropriate emergency number, as indicated above. - 2.
+State your name and location: This is Mary, I am in the main lobby of the hospital. - Describe the situation: my patient fell when getting out of the wheelchair and he cannot get up.
+We need assistance. - 4.
+You will hear the following paged overhead:

+Medical Alert Assitance Needed Main Lobby - 5.
 Assistance will be there within minutes.
 While you wait for assistance to arrive, stay with the patient reassuring him or her that help is one the way.
-Do NOT attempt to lift or move a patient who cannot get up by themselves.
+Do NOT attempt to lift or move a patient who cannot get up by themselves